 Once your smile is prepared, we’ll schedule your surgical dental implant placement procedure, which is performed in-house by our very own implant dentist in Daytona Beach.
 This treatment involves numbing the area around the lost tooth.
 Then, Dr. Silva will make a small incision in the gums and place the dental implant into the jawbone.
 Ensuring it is angled correctly for maximum support, he’ll attach a protective cap to the top of the implant post.
 This cap keeps the soft tissue in the appropriate shape to accommodate the replacement tooth or teeth.

-When the implant is anchored in place, you’ll return to our office where we’ll place the abutment(s) that attach the final restoration to the implant posts.
+When the implant is anchored in place, you’ll return to our dental office where we’ll place the abutment(s) that attach the final restoration to the implant posts.